vedph/gve-doc/docs/model/limerick.md

 As you can see, the IDs make it easy to understand which path belongs to which operation.
 We can now simply copy-paste the path(s) belonging to each operation into their visuals, wrapping them into an SVG group (`g`).
 Here are again our operations:

-1. said for cried: this has no visuals, as we just have "said" written above "cried" with no additional sign.
+1. _said for cried_: this has no visuals, as we just have "said" written above "cried" with no additional sign.
-2. crows for swans: this has a bar on "swans", corresponding to our element with ID `swans-bar`.
+2. _crows for swans_: this has a bar on "swans", corresponding to our element with ID `swans-bar`.
-3. insert have: this has a V-like sign above "all", corresponding to our element with ID `v-bar`.
+3. _insert have_: this has a V-like sign above "all", corresponding to our element with ID `v-bar`.
-4. swap verses: this has a curved double-edged arrow next to the two verses.
+4. _swap verses_: this has a curved double-edged arrow next to the two verses.
 Its visuals correspond to elements with IDs `arrow-cap-1`, `arrow-line`, and `arrow-cap-2`.
-5. owls for crows: this has a bar on "crows", corresponding to our element with ID `crows-bar`.
+5. _owls for crows_: this has a bar on "crows", corresponding to our element with ID `crows-bar`.

 >💡 The operation editor has a _wrap in group_ button used to wrap the existing code into a root `g` element.
 This makes it quicker to paste and adjust the code.